Enter your details then hit

 When we dug deeper into Clara’s attempts at coping, we discovered she was committed to using the same strategies in the same ways.
 Even though they were not working.

-She consistently used breathing techniques to stop her anxiety attacks.
-She always had mints in her bag because she felt they helped to make her feel less anxious somehow.
+She consistently used breathing techniques.
+She always had mints in her bag.
 She ran a lot, wrote endless lists, planned everything she did.

 Despite all this, she could not stop over worrying.
 She could not stop feeling vulnerable.
 She could not stop thinking she wasn't good enough.

-We discovered that these strategies gave made her feel she was doing something about her problems.
-The strategies gave her some relief or a boost of dopamine.
+The strategies gave her some relief.
 They made her life bearable so she religiously relied on them.

-Sadly, this was like putting a small plaster over a massive leg fracture.
-The roots of her anxiety were still intact.
-As such her feelings anxiety and dread always returned.
+Unfortunately, these solutions only offered temporary benefits.
+Because they worked like putting a small plaster over a leg fracture.
+The roots of her anxiety remained untouched.
+As such her feelings of dread always returned.

 Are you making a similar mistake?